 Little Millet (Panicum sumatrense) is a fast-growing, short-duration cereal that can withstand both drought and waterlog.
 It is an important crop grown for food and fodder.
 It is domesticated in the Eastern Ghats of India, which maintains a large proportion of the diet among the tribal people of Sri Lanka, Nepal, and Myanmar.
 In India, its cultivation is mostly confined to the tribal areas of Madhya Pradesh, Chhattisgarh, Andhra Pradesh, and Odisha.

-Proso Millet (Panicum miliaceum) is able to evade drought by its quick maturity.
-Being a shorter duration crop (60–90 days) with relatively less water requirement, this escapes drought period and, therefore, offer better prospects for intensive farming in dryland areas.
+Proso Millet (Panicum miliaceum) is able to evade drought through its quick maturity.
+Being a shorter duration crop (60–90 days) with relatively less water requirement, this escapes the drought period and, therefore, offers better prospects for intensive farming in dryland areas.
 Under rainfed conditions, generally, proso millet is grown during the Kharif season, but in areas where irrigation facilities are available, it is profitably grown as a summer catch crop in high-intensity rotations.

 5. KODO MILLET AND ITS HEALTH BENEFITS:

 The Kodo Millet (Paspalum scrobiculatum L.) is the origin of tropical and subtropical regions of South America and was domesticated in India 3000 years ago.
 Kodo Millet is extensively grown on the poorest soil in the whole of India.
 It is extremely hard, drought-resistant, and reputed to grow on rocky or gravelly soils.
 It requires less rainfall.
 It is a relatively long-duration crop that requires 100–140 days to mature as compared to 65–120 days for other millets.
 Kodo Millet is an annual tufted grass that grows up to 90 cm.